Perce Pearce: Career

 For Bambi, Pearce, along with Larry Morey, was tasked to supervise the story team, in which he developed the characters' personalities as he did on Snow White.
 According to Ollie Johnston and Frank Thomas, Pearce "loved to act out the roles of the animals in the film.
 In the morning, it was the owl ...
 Later, it might be the little mole who popped up out his burrow at Bambi's line".
 He also provided the voice for the mole.
 Afterwards, Pearce was involved in story direction for Victory Through Air Power (1943) and worked on the unproduced Gremlins project.
 By the mid-1940s, Pearce had become an assistant producer on Song of the South (1946) and So Dear to My Heart (1948).
 In November 1946, after the Atlanta premiere of Song of the South, Pearce traveled with Disney, his wife Lillian, and screenwriter John Tucker Battle to Ireland to research material for a potential film about leprechauns.
 The resulting project became Darby O'Gill and the Little People (1959).

 To support their film industry, the United Kingdom impounded box office receipts earned by American studios, insisting the monies be spent there.
 Because the studio relied heavily on foreign markets, Disney established a film production studio in England so he could access the blocked funds.
 There, Disney selected Robert Louis Stevenson's Treasure Island as his first live-action film, tapping Pearce and Fred Leahy to supervise the production.
 Treasure Island (1950) became a box office success, earning $4.8 million in worldwide box office rentals.
 For their follow-up project, The Story of Robin Hood and His Merrie Men (1952), Pearce was again the producer.
 Before shooting, he had the film storyboarded and shipped the thumbnail sketches and the script to Disney for his approval.

 Because of the postwar currency restrictions, Pearce could not take his earned salaries overseas; thus, he resided in England.
 Nevertheless, he assisted in developing The Mickey Mouse Club (1955–1959) along with Bill Walsh and Hal Adelquist.
 One of his contributions was the appearance of the puppet Sooty (operated by Harry Corbett) during the series' first two seasons.

-Personal life
+Death

 On July 4, 1955, Pearce died at his London home after suffering a heart attack.
 He was survived by his wife and two daughters; one of whom named Anne was married to Stanley Kramer from 1950 to 1963.